 Part of me is harshly criticizing myself for sustaining such wounds after his emotional affair.
 They were “just” talking and texting.
 (And trash-talking me.
 And making plans to meet up.
 And probably have sex eventually.
 He’s as rudderless in conducting an affair as he is in a marriage, I think.)
 He has prided himself on the fact that — so he says — they never actually inserted Tab A into Slot B. As if that’s some kind of consolation.

-I understand intellectually that what he did was a huge betrayal anyway, sustained over three and one-half years, diminishing the intimacy and connection in our marriage and shredding any respect he had for me.
+I understand intellectually that what he did was a huge betrayal anyway, sustained over about four years, diminishing the intimacy and connection in our marriage and shredding any respect he had for me.
 But that’s the coldly logical part of my being.
 Feelings are different, especially with my lifetime of trying to fit in, not be hated, and just be “enough.”
 More than ever, I am having to paddle to stay afloat, to shed my self-contempt and inner shame.
 I’m ashamed at myself because I have pain and emotional scars related to his emotional affair.
 I feel there is something wrong with me because I am not more resilient, more willing to slam the door and walk away.
 I know staying can be a strength.
 But this doesn’t feel like strength, for me.
 Not yet.
 It feels like the death of hope.
 The acceptance of a distant marriage.
 The confirmation of all my worst thought of myself.

 New atheists and depression

-Deconverting from religion may be correlated with major depressive disorder.
+Dropping out of religion may be correlated with major depressive disorder.
 (I heard this on a YouTube channel as a side comment in a larger discussion, and it hit me like a thunderbolt.)
 That never occurred to me, but it’s certainly true in my case.
 Over years, I came to accept that I no longer held Christian beliefs and was, in everything but name, an atheist.
 It was 2011 or early 2012 when I felt sure enough about my disbelief that I “came out.”
 I have had a long time to grieve losing the sense of security, social acceptance and hope that my former faith once provided to me, and I think that grieving is natural and, for me, it was necessary.
 I still feel an ache for what the Christian faith once meant to me, but I can’t fake that I still believe.
 I’m more at ease now that I acknowledge to myself what I truly believe and who I truly am.

 I’m okay with being who I am: An apostate.